JamesRandall/FunctionMonkey/docfx/guides/http/authorization.md

         }
     }

+To use the above example you will need to add the Microsoft.IdentityModel.Protocols.OpenIdConnect package to your project.

 Token validators can also be specified on a per function basis as shown in the example below:

     public class FunctionAppConfiguration : IFunctionAppConfiguration